mikolalysenko/simplicial-complex/README.md

 * [vertices](http://en.wikipedia.org/wiki/Vertex_\(graph_theory\)) : A finite collection of labels/indices.
 * [cells](http://en.wikipedia.org/wiki/Simplex) : A finite collection of ordered [tuples](http://en.wikipedia.org/wiki/Tuple) of vertices.

-For example, triangular meshes (as commonly used in computer graphics) are an instance of simplicial complexes where each cell has exactly 3 elements.
-A more restricted example of a simplicial complex is the notion of a [hypergraph](http://en.wikipedia.org/wiki/Hypergraph), which is basically what you get when you forget the ordering of each cell.

-We say that the dimension
+We say that the dimension of each cell is just its length - 1.
+For example:

+* -1 - cells: The empty cell
-* 0-cells: Vertices
+* 0 - cells: Vertices
-* 1-cells: Edges
+* 1 - cells: Edges
-* 2-cells: Faces/triangles
+* 2 - cells: Faces/triangles
-* 3-cells: Volumes/tetrahedra
+* 3 - cells: Volumes/tetrahedra
 *  ...
 * n-cells: n-simplices

+You probably already know of many examples of simplicial complexes.
+Triangular meshes (as commonly used in computer graphics) are an instance of simplicial complexes where each cell has exactly 3 elements.
+A more restricted example of a simplicial complex is the notion of a [hypergraph](http://en.wikipedia.org/wiki/Hypergraph), which is basically what you get when you forget the ordering of each cell.

+There are many ways to represent abstract simplicial complexes, but the two most basic forms are:

+* (Adjacency List) A flat list of cells
+* (Adjacency Polynomial) As a collection of tensors, K0, K1, ..., Kn, where Kn(v0, v2, ..., vn) = 1 if the simplex (v0, v1, ..., vn) is in the complex and 0 otherwise.

+The first approach generalizes the [adjacency list](http://en.wikipedia.org/wiki/Adjacency_list) storage format for a graph, while the second form generalizes the [adjacency matrix](http://en.wikipedia.org/wiki/Adjacency_matrix).
+In the first case, the storage scales linearly as O(v + d * c), while in the later case the storage scales as O(v^d).
+When the total number of cells is very large and d is very small, adjacency matrix representations may be acceptable.
+On the other hand, for large values of d adjacency lists scale far better.
+As a result, we categorically adopt the first form as our representation.

 Usage
 =====